aishaabdisamad/Portfolio-/README.md

 ## Thank You For Stopping by 🌸

-If you would like to see more details about the porjects please press the embedded links above or feel free to contact me, I am always open for a chat! 😄
+If you would like to see more details about the projects please press the embedded links above or feel free to contact me, I am always open for a chat! 😄